agocorona/cardano-cloud/README.md

 A serverless Haskell Library that turns smart-contract specs into reusable library calls that run verifiable, restart-proof flows.
 It includes all the necesaary for the execution.

 This is where examples and specific cardano-cloud primitives will be included.
 That is
 - integration with cardano-api, cardano-node.
-(Apu.hs)
+(Api.hs)
 - Specific cardano-cloud patterns and primitives.
 (SF.hs)

 ## Status